Pal Joey (film): Adaptation from the stage play

 The happy ending of the film contrasts with the conclusion of the stage musical, where Joey is left alone at the end.

 The transformation of Joey into a "nice guy" diverges from the stage musical, where Joey's character is an anti-hero.
 Joey is also older in the film.
 On stage he was played by 28-year old Gene Kelly, here, 42-year old Sinatra takes the reins.

 The film differs from the stage musical in other key points: the setting was moved from Chicago to San Francisco, and on stage Joey was a dancer.
 The plot of the film drops a blackmail attempt, and two roles prominent on stage were changed: Melba (a reporter) was cut, and Gladys became a minor character.
 Linda became a naive chorus girl instead of an innocent stenographer and some of the lyrics to "Bewitched, Bothered and Bewildered" were changed.
 Also in the film, Vera Prentice-Simpson is a wealthy widow and former stripper (billed as Vanessa the Undresser) and thus gets to sing the song "Zip".
 (Since that number requires an authentic burlesque drummer to mime the bumps and grinds, the extra playing the drums is disconcertingly swapped with a professional session musician Jimmy Fernandes in a jump cut).
-In the stage musical, Vera isn't jealous of Linda, who she has a pleasant conversation about Joey with,since they have both seen through his act but still find him appealing.
+In the stage musical, Vera isn't jealous of Linda, with whom she has a pleasant conversation about Joey, since they have both seen through his act but still find him appealing.
 After politely breaking things off with Joey because she'd been blackmailed over the affair and isn't feeling so bewitched anymore, she offers him the club, no strings attached, to show there's no hard feelings on her side.
 He's very offended by this brush-off, speaks rudely to her, at which point she coldly withdraws the offer, leaving him with nothing.